Computer

 h4nk4, my Ultra-Portable Data Center

 h4nk4 is an ultra-portable data center that offers a fully-encrypted network attached storage as well as KVM hosting.
-It runs on NixOS and has 5 GBit NICs.
+It runs on TrueNAS SCALE and has 5 GBit NICs.

 ComponentDetails